sph2sail/ficam-pacs/pages/pacs_training.md

 ### Authorized Service Providers
-Authorized service providers offer manufacturer training for installing, configuring, and maintaining PACS: [GSA Schedule 84](https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/list-of-gsa-schedules/schedule-84security-fire-law-enforcement){:target="_blank"} and [GSA Schedule 70](https://www.gsa.gov/technology/technology-purchasing-programs/it-schedule-70){:target="_blank"}.
+Authorized service providers offer manufacturer training for installing, configuring, and maintaining PACSs: [GSA Schedule 84](https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/list-of-gsa-schedules/schedule-84security-fire-law-enforcement){:target="_blank"} and [GSA Schedule 70](https://www.gsa.gov/technology/technology-purchasing-programs/it-schedule-70){:target="_blank"}.
 This training can be tailored to your agency, facility, implementation features, operational policies, and procedures.
 This training should be planned during the Procurements phase.

 ### Industry Certifications
 Industry certifications are vendor-neutral and standards-based.
 GSA requires that all work performed on approved PACS for GSA-managed facilities must be designed and installed by a Certified System Engineer for ICAM PACS (CSEIP).
 The [CSEIP Program](https://www.securetechalliance.org/activities-certified-system-engineer-icam-pacs-training-and-certification-program/){:target="_blank"} trains those who implement solutions related to OMB M-05-24, OMB M-11-11, and OMB M-06-18.